AngeloG-2/Analysis-of-Airport-Delays/README.md

 The Goal of the Project
 --------------------------
-Determine the airpots with highest and lowest average delays.
+1. Determine the airpots with highest and lowest average delays

+2. Determine the relationship between the average delay of an airport and the number of flights.

 The Dataset